martintajur/node-mysql-activerecord/README.md

 on_dupe   | String   | undefined | (optional) Query suffix needed for generating an 'upsert' (ex. `ON DUPLICATE KEY UPDATE ...`). callback  | Function | Required  | What to do when the driver has responded.

 This method is just a wrapper to the `insert()` method which passes `true` to the ignore parameter.
 The purpose of using `IGNORE` syntax, for the drivers that support it, is so that a row insertion will be skipped if it's an exact duplicate of another row in the database.
-Optionally, you can provide a 3rd paramter containing a query that will update specified keys in the case of a duplicate entry (instead of simply ignoring it).
+Optionally, you can provide a 3rd parameter containing a query that will update specified keys in the case of a duplicate entry (instead of simply ignoring it).
 With the third parameter, you can create an 'upsert' of sorts.
 Without the third parameter, it's essentially just "ignoring" errors, or, rather, converting them to simple warnings.

 **Type of Response Sent to Callback**